fawziielfaramawii/fawziielfaramawii/README.md

 ## 👨‍💻 About Me

-🎓 Computer Science graduate from Kafrelsheikh University (GPA: 3.2/4).
+🎓 Computer Science graduate from Kafrelsheikh University .

 💻 Full Stack Developer with strong hands-on experience in **.NET Core**, **Entity Framework**, **SQL Server**, and **React**.